cul-it/glopad-migration/README.md

-# glopad-migration
-Proposal for migrating GloPAD web application to something more maintainable.
+# Proposal for maintaining GloPAD